Polishevskyi/kotlin_mobile_polishevskyi_automatization/README.md

 ## Contribution

-Feel free to contribute to the project by submitting issues or pull requests.
+Please contribute to the project by submitting any issues or pull requests.
 Before contributing, please ensure your code follows the existing structure and passes all tests.

 ## License